George Stone was 22, and he lived in a small town in British Columbia. The year was 1964.

 Then she started crying and throwing things at George.

 An hour later, when he was on his third drink, a young woman sat beside him.
-He looked at her, and like a lot of other guys at the bar, he was attracted to her.
+He looked at her; she looked at him, and he felt attracted to her.

 Gwen was a stewardess, and she had a zest for life.
 She told George about all the cities around the world she had been to, and they had a great time.
 But two hours later, George remembered Grace.